dreamineering/business-administration/docs/features/practice-manager/banking-and-daily-takings/README.md

 ---
-title: Administration Menu
+title: Banking and Daily Takings
 ---

-# Administration Menu
+# Banking and Daily Takings